 What roles do climate change versus upstream-migrating baselevel controls have?

 is the Holocene stratigraphy of the Colorado River?

-Can OSL be used to date rock art and other archaeological features?
+Can OSL be used to date rock falls and rock art?

 Pederson et al., 2014, PNAS, Age of Barrier Canyon Style rock art